 It has been decided by university administration that there will be no $200 late registration fee for spring 2020.
 Check your Registration Portal and LLU email for your updated program-specific dates.
 You’ll know you have completed registration when you see “Congratulations!
 You are registered!” in large green font at the top of your Registration Portal.

-- Spring Quarter will begin as scheduled on Monday, March 30.
+- Spring Quarter began as scheduled on Monday, March 30.

 - Didactic courses will be taught online for the full quarter.